|Directive on the promotion of the use of energy from renewable sources (RED)|

 |European Union Electricity Market Glossary|

-Directive 2009/28/EC of the European Parliament and of the Council of 23 April 2009 on the promotion of the use of energy from renewable sources (as amended by Directive (EU) 2015/1513) sets binding targets for the share of renewable energy sources (RES) in the fnal energy consumption of each EU Member State.
+Directive 2009/28/EC of the European Parliament and of the Council of 23 April 2009 on the promotion of the use of energy from renewable sources (Renewable Energy Directive - RED) sets binding targets for the share of renewable energy sources (RES) in the final energy consumption of each EU Member State.

 These targets range from 10 % (Malta) to 49 % (Sweden) and amount to an EU share of at least 20 % RES in fnal energy consumption by 2020 - the goal pursued by the EU’s 2020 climate and energy package (along with a 20 per cent reduction, below 1990 levels, in GHG emissions (EU ETS Directive) and a 20 per cent improvement in energy efficiency (Energy Efficiency Directive (EED)).